Levdbas/BasePlate/README.md

 ```bash
 npm install
 ```
-## Useage of Laravel-mix

-BasePlate has integrated [Laravel Mix](https://laravel.com/docs/5.4/mix) out of the box.
-It provides a clean, fluent API for defining basic Webpack build steps for your BasePlate template.
+set correct proxy url in webpack.config.js on line 8

-#### How do I use it?
+#### How do I use webpack it?

 Run BrowserSync and check for changes and auto-compile on the go:
 ```bash